Alcohol is the #1 drug for children and teens, and teens are drinking.

-As a father of four and our state's attorney general, Attorney General Rob McKenna works with organizations and other government agencies to educate parents and teens about the dangers of underage drinking.
+The Attorney General's Office works with organizations and other government agencies to educate parents and teens about the dangers of underage drinking.

 Draw the Line

-As a member of the state’s Coalition to Reduce Underage Drinking (RUAD), Attorney General Rob McKenna urges parent and retailers to “Draw the Line” against exposing youth to alcohol advertising and providing alcohol to minors by considering the following:
+As a member of the state’s Coalition to Reduce Underage Drinking (RUAD), The Attorney Genearl's Office urges parent and retailers to “Draw the Line” against exposing youth to alcohol advertising and providing alcohol to minors by considering the following: